 Celebrating a Legacy of Exceptional Achievement

-A new addition to the Charity Impact Awards, the Mary Redmond Honorary Award is named after Dr Mary Redmond, the late academic, lawyer and founder of The Wheel and The Irish Hospice Foundation.
+The Mary Redmond Award is a new national honour, bestowed by The Wheel’s board of directors on a person who has made an extraordinary contribution to civil society in Ireland.
+The award is named after Dr Mary Redmond, the late academic, lawyer and founder of The Wheel and the Irish Hospice Foundation.

-The awarding of the inaugural Mary Redmond Honorary Award will be announced at the Charity Impact Awards at the Mansion House in Dublin on 10 December.
+The inaugural Mary Redmond Honorary Award will be presented at the Charity Impact Awards at the Mansion House in Dublin on 10 December.